 Monya Baker has an excellent Q&A with the authors of the recent Nature Insight: Regenerative Medicine over at The Niche blog.
 Ken Chien, the author of Regenerative medicine and human models of human disease – see earlier post – recalls the paradigmatic story of heart transplantation and the 2 main surgeons behind, Norman Shumway and… Continue reading What path would you follow: Shumway or Barnard?

 As of this moment the population of The Life Scientists Room on FriendFeed is 73.
 See the BioGang in motion and get an initial statistics on the distribution of wet lab/dry lab, academic/industrial people there.
 Here are the first 8 answerers out of the 16 so far.

-“23andWe marks a new approach to genetics research.
+Consumer-Enabled Research, the second goal of pioneering personalized genetics company 23andMe, reached its first generation with the launch of 23andWe.
+From BusinessWire: “23andWe marks a new approach to genetics research.
 By directly involving 23andMe customers in the company’s research projects, the goal is to conduct large-scale studies powered by a web-based community of diverse individuals… Continue reading 23andWe follows 23andMe: First generation of Consumer-Enabled Research